dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 1. Set **Two pane view** in Postman.
 1. Select **Send**.

 This app uses an in-memory database.
-If the app is stopped and started, the preceding GET request will not return any data.
+If the app is stopped and started, the preceding GET request won't return any data.
 If no data is returned, [POST](#post) data to the app.

 ## Routing and URL paths